The following story is absolutely true.

 How many true religions are there?…

-Are All the Other 5.5 Billion People Wrong?
+Are All the Other Billions of People Wrong?

 Most people (anyone who is not firmly agnostic) adopt a single worldview (a religion, a set of scientific theories, etc.) and assume that everyone else is wrong.

 Set aside whether that’s egotistic; it’s flat-out unlikely.
 Suppose you subscribe to Roman Catholicism — a pretty popular religion; it has slightly over 1 billion members.
-This means that the rest of the world — we’re talking an additional 1 billion non-Roman-Catholic Christians and 4.5 billion non-Christians — are mistaken or lying when they report having religious (or scientific!) experiences that are inconsistent with Catholic doctrine.
+This means that the rest of the people in the world are mistaken or lying when they report having religious (or scientific!) experiences that are inconsistent with Catholic doctrine.
 What are the chances of that?

 The same argumentation can be used for any other comprehensive belief system, of course, including atheism.